Plants we regret losing

 Chorizema cordatum - Flame Pea

 Chorizema cordatum or Flame Pea is a spreading shrub to 1m x 1.5m wide with sprays of red, or orange and pink flowers in spring.
 This plant is native to southwestern WA and needs protection from frost and very sharp drainage.
 We tried four plants between 2009 and 2015 and although a couple in pots lasted for several years none really thrived.
+We now have one, planted in 2020, that is flowering well some years, but is still a bit iffy.

 Chrysocephalum apiculatum ‘Yorke Peninsula’